minjaeingithub/Memory_Task/readme.md

-For 2 categories, human brain made a decoder(called as MVPA by JR King).
+For 2 categories, human brain made a decoder(called as MVPA by J.R- King).
 Also temporal generalization was successful.

 Speaking of tools I used, Brainstorm, Fieldtrip for preprocessing were used.
 For data analysis, I used ML model - Classification with Support Vector Machine(SVM).